miguelpaz/jlab/morris_charts.md

 			<div id="myfirstchart" style="height: 250px;"></div>

-This will actually call (make appear) the chart once we put the javascript in it.
+This will be where the chart will render once we put the javascript in it.
 We will modify this tag a little bit later, so don’t worry right now about it.
 ___

 ## Adding the javascript